-From Blood Simple to Fargo to The Big Lebowski: Films that celebrate the legendary Coen brothers- Entertainment News, Firstpost
+From Blood Simple to Fargo to The Big Lebowski: A look at the most memorable films from the Coen brothers- Entertainment News, Firstpost

 Barton Fink (1991)

 Faced with writer's block while writing the screenplay for Miller's Crossing, the Coen brothers began working on a different project and wrote Barton Fink, a surreal comedy about a playwright suffering from writer’s block.
-Struggling to adapt to the medium of film, he seeks the advice of a film producer, an alcoholic novelist and his wise mistress.
-Barton encounters a strange array of characters as a bizarre sequence of events begin to distract him further.
+Struggling to adapt to the medium of film, he seeks the advice of a film producer, an alcoholic novelist and his wise mistress as a bizarre sequence of events begin to distract him.
 The film is most memorable for John Goodman's fearsome performance as Barton's next door neighbour, Charlie Meadows — an affable insurance salesman with a mysterious past.

 Fargo (1996)

-Coen brothers regular Frances McDormand plays Marge Gunderson, a pregnant Minnesota police chief, who’s investigating the most hamfisted kidnapping in cinematic history of one Jerry Lundegaard (a desperate car salesman played by William H Macy) and his inept, blathering lackey (Steve Buscemi).
+Coen brothers regular Frances McDormand plays Marge Gunderson, a pregnant Minnesota police chief, who’s investigating the most hamfisted kidnapping in cinematic history by one Jerry Lundegaard (a desperate car salesman played by William H Macy) and his inept, blathering lackey (Steve Buscemi).

 Perfectly complimented by Roger Deakins' gorgeous cinematography and that awfully haunting motif from a Norwegian folk song, this snowbound crime caper is the quintessential Coen film.
-While we all initially wrote off FX's idea of a TV anthology based on Fargo as a pretty terrible idea, Noah Hawley's interpretation sure was a welcome surprise and has continued to capture the Coen brothers' bleak vision and black comedy consistently through its three seasons.
+While many initially wrote off FX's idea of a TV anthology based on Fargo, Noah Hawley's interpretation sure was a welcome surprise and has continued to capture the Coen brothers' bleak vision and black comedy consistently through its three seasons.

 The Big Lebowski (1998)